 Brian M. Davies, Assistant Professor in the Dept. of Physics at Western Illinois University

-The Physics Tutoring Center is located in Currens 515 (southeast corner on the top floor) and is open on Mon., Tues., Wed., and Thur., from noon - 7 p.m. and Friday noon - 3 p.m.
-The tutors are upper-level physics majors and graduate students, who can help you with your homework and with general physics questions.
-A graduate of the M.S. program, Godfrey Walwema will be handling the noon - 3 p.m. period.
+The Physics Tutoring Center is located in Currens 515 (southeast corner on the top floor).
+It will be open from 2 p.m. until 7 p.m. on Monday, Tuesday, Wednesday, and Thursday during the Fall semester.
+The tutors are upper-level physics majors and graduate students who can help you with your homework and with general physics questions.

 Courses taught previously at WIU (last time taught at WIU) [number of